 Here is a list of books, authored or edited by knowledgable healthcare professionals, which provide information about a variety of topics relating to gastrointestinal disorders and digestive health.
+We do not endorse any of the books below and do not agree with all the information they include.

 - The Mind-Gut Connection